Graphic assets

 Mountain bike

 This is a heartwarming design.
-The designer copied the reference, but take a look at how he left out unnecessary details, such as cables and spokes, but nailed the most important one for a mountain bike—the suspension.
+The designer copied the reference, but look at how he left out unnecessary details, such as cables and spokes, but nailed the most important one for a mountain bike—the suspension.

 Yes, not all mountain bikes have such suspension, yet imagine yourself browsing categories on an internet bike shop.
 This one really conveys the meaning.